 You’re a SaaS company (or a startup on an SEO budget) and you’ve either decided to start an SEO campaign, or yours is in trouble and you need to whip it back into shape.
-You know all about the onsite portion of SEO — optimizing your site with the proper technical structure, ongoing content strategy, and meta data—but you’re struggling to find your place when it comes to offsite strategies.
+You know all about the onsite portion of SEO — improving your SEO with the proper technical structure, ongoing content strategy, and meta data—but you’re struggling to find your place when it comes to offsite strategies.

 You’ve come to the right place.